danielharrell/does_music_move/does_music_move.md

 a bird in flight.

-Yet for all its resemblance to this flight, the motion we hear in music is different, and different in lacking crucial features of locomotion otherwise, which serve to locate that motion in space.
-In the rise and fall of a melody, for example, what I hear is a motion from one note of the melody to the next.
-But the melody, then, is no already-formed object, like the flying bird, in its rise and fall.
-Nor is there any such object to be heard near the melody, like the mountain, ground, or clouds to be seen near the bird, relative to which the melody could be said to move.
-We might try to identify such an object in each note of the melody, perhaps by analogy to each place in the sky; but then it seems we are left with nothing to identify as rising or falling in the melody itself.
-And what exactly is *moving* in the melody, through each unmoving note in turn, becomes even harder to say.
-In this case we also confront the difference between the bird's being carried from place to place in the sky continuously, traveling visibly through every place between, and the melody's being carried from note to note discretely, without having to travel audibly through every note between.
+Yet for all its resemblance to this flight, the motion we hear in music is different, and paradoxical.
+In the rise and fall of a melody, for example, what I hear is a motion from one note of the melody to the next, as if from one place to the next.
+But then there would seem to be nothing in the melody itself that moves, like the bird that  since each of its notes is a place through which it moves.what exactly is flfoving* in the melody, through each unmoving note in turn, that corresponds to the bird in its flight?
+And for that matter, in what sense is there indeed a *moving* through each note in turn, that corresponds to the bird's flight through each place in turn?
+For we call the bird's flight a motion, presumably, because it is carried from place to place by its flight continuously, we see its continuity: the bird is not only found in different places at different times, but visibly *carried* there by its flight, through every place between.
+But the melody, by contrast, is carried from note to note discretely, without having to travel audibly through every note between.
 But then it becomes hard even to say how there is a *moving* through each note in turn, much less what it *is* that might be moving.
-We might trace the rise and fall of a melody with our hand---as if to conduct it---yet there is nothing that corresponds to our hand in the melody we hear, or more generally, to a conductor in the movement he conducts, or to a dancer in the music she dances to.
-(Arguably to fill in what isn't there.)
+We can trace the rise and fall of a melody with our hand---as if to conduct it---yet there is nothing that corresponds to our hand in the melody we hear, or more generally, to a conductor in the movement he conducts, or to a dancer in the music she dances to.
+(Arguably to fill in what isn't there.
+Because it moves us, it doesn't move itself.)

 It becomes so hard to say, in fact, that the reality of this motion is more readily denied has been more often denied than asserted